Zenefits Rolls Out an In-House Sales Academy

 Figure 2: Revenue loss from undertrained salespeople over time

 Getting just one person to ramp more quickly could earn your company $175,000 in top-line revenue in just 9 months.
-If you are hiring just 10 new people this year, that’s almost two million dollars.
+If you are hiring just 10 new people this year, that’s almost $2M.
 Employees who are successful are also less likely to leave.
 Do your own math and you’ll find that investing in training new salespeople is among the most profitable actions you can take.

 The Science of SaaS Sales Training